davidfowl/aspnetvnextwebapiapp/Generations.md

 - **Generation** - a versioned set of the reference assemblies across all platforms supported by the generation.

 ## Principles
+- Platforms owners implement reference assemblies from a particular generation.
-- Platforms expose .NET surface area from a particular generation.
+- Platforms owners may implement a subset of reference assemblies from a particular generation.
 - Any change in a reference assembly's API surface causes the generation to version.
 - Lower generations are always compatible with higher generations.